IM-R2D2/Icecast-Secure-Metadata-Gateway/README.md

 Avoided breaking the existing stack
 And maybe, just maybe, it'll help someone else avoid shouting into the void during a Friday deploy.

+## ❗ About This Code

+This repository includes a **demo** version of the metadata-watching script.
+The actual XML parsing logic and event handling is omitted by design.

+This is to:
+- Prevent careless copy-pasting in production environments
+- Avoid misuse without understanding the risks
+- Respect the original client and infrastructure context

+If you're working on a similar setup and want to collaborate or request the full version, contact the author.

+---

+📫 Contact: [r2agg.director@gmail.com]
+🔒 License: Closed-source demo (do not redistribute as-is)